Wahid551/Navigation_Drawer_and_Searchbar_App/README.md

 # Search_bar

-A new Flutter Search Bar application.
+A new Flutter Search Bar and Navigation Drawer Application.

 ## Getting Started